Metropolis of Kyiv: Orthodox metropolis

 Immediately after Bohdan Khmelnytsky's death, the Moscow voivodes began to send ambassadors to the church hierarchs, Ivan Vyhovsky, and the Cossack officers, so that they would not elect a metropolitan without the "blessing" of the Moscow patriarch.
-However, there were still few Moscow troops in Ukraine, and the pressure was unsuccessful, so the election of the Metropolitan of Kyiv will take place under ancient Ukrainian rights, not by tsarist order.
-On 6 December 1657, Bishop Dionysius Balaban of Lutsk was elected Metropolitan of Kyiv, Halych, and All Russia.
-But even after that, Moscow pressured Vyhovsky not to send to Constantinople for approval at the metropolitanate of the elected Dionysius, but to approve him as king.
-To which they were told that from the beginning of the holy baptism the Kyivan metropolitans had received blessings from the Patriarch of Constantinople.
+However, there were still few Moscow troops in Ukraine, and the pressure was unsuccessful, so the election of the Metropolitan of Kiev will take place under ancient Ukrainian rights, not by tsarist order.
+On 6 December 1657, Bishop Dionysius Balaban of Lutsk was elected Metropolitan of Kiev, Halych, and All Russia.
+But even after that, Moscow pressured Vyhovsky not to send to Constantinople for approval at the metropolis of the elected Dionysius, but to approve him as king.
+To which they were told that from the beginning of the holy baptism the Kievan metropolitans had received blessings from the Patriarch of Constantinople.
 In 1659 a "renewed" Pereyaslav agreement was signed under the new Hetman, Yuri Khmelnytsky.
-Prince Trubetskoy, taking advantage of the struggle for power among the Cossack officers and the absence of the Ukrainian Orthodox hierarchy at the Second Pereyaslav Council (there was only the Moscovite Archpriest M. Fylymonovych of Nizhny Novgorod), included a paragraph: the Patriarch of Moscow and All Great and Small and White Russia; and in the spiritual rights of St. the patriarch will not enter. " On this basis, Prince Trubetskoy appointed Bishop Lazar Baranovych mayor of the Metropolitanate of Kyiv.
+Prince Trubetskoy, taking advantage of the struggle for power among the Cossack officers and the absence of the Ukrainian Orthodox hierarchy at the Second Pereyaslav Council (there was only the Moscovite Archpriest M. Fylymonovych of Nizhny Novgorod), included a paragraph: the Patriarch of Moscow and All Great and Small and White Russia; and in the spiritual rights of St. the patriarch will not enter. " On this basis, Prince Trubetskoy appointed Bishop Lazar Baranovych mayor of the Metropolis of Kiev.
 Bishop Methodius received a special order from Moscow to influence the mood of Ukraine and incline it to Moscow; to perform this task better, Methodius was generously given money and a "sable treasury."
 However, neither the clergy nor the elders recognized Methodius.
 Hetman Ivan Somko strongly opposed him.
 The higher clergy loudly said that Methodius "lied" to himself in the king's episcopate, having no church merit.

-Metropolitan Dionysius Balaban of Kyiv removed Methodius from office as a foreign diocese, and appointed Joseph Tukalsky Bishop of Mstislavl.
-The Ecumenical Patriarch anathematized Methodius for ascending the throne of the Metropolitanate of Kyiv with the help of secular authorities.
+Metropolitan Dionysius Balaban of Kiev removed Methodius from office as a foreign diocese, and appointed Joseph Tukalsky Bishop of Mstislavl.
+The Ecumenical Patriarch anathematized Methodius for ascending the throne of the Metropolis of Kyiv with the help of secular authorities.
 The consequence of all this was that even in left-bank Ukraine he was not recognized, but continued to be considered his metropolitan Dionysius.

 On 10 May 1663, Metropolitan Dionysius died.
 His successor was Joseph Neliubovych-Tukalskyi.
 However, he was not recognized in the territory under Moscow's rule.
-Moreover, the higher Kyiv clergy and the acting hetman Somko wanted to appoint Metropolitan Baranovych.
+Moreover, the higher Kiev clergy and the acting hetman Somko wanted to appoint Metropolitan Baranovych.
 But Moscow again appointed a vicar – Methodius, from whom, at the request of Moscow, was removed even the anathema of the Patriarch of Constantinople.
-After that, the Black Council took place, at which the pro-Moscow Ivan Bryukhovetsky became the hetman.
+After that, the Black Council of 1663 took place, at which the pro-Moscow Ivan Bryukhovetsky became the hetman.
 Meanwhile, two Orthodox metropolitans were elected on the Right Bank: Bishop Yosyp Tukalsky-Nelyubovych and Bishop Anthony Vynnytsky.
 At the same time, both candidates were approved by the king.
 As Vynnytsky was supported by Hetman Pavlo Teteria, the Polish-Lithuanian Commonwealth imprisoned Tukalsky, where he stayed from 1664 to 1666.